Espressif ESP32

 6. If you want to protect the SPI Bus against data sniffing, you can enable Flash Encryption in System Type ‣ Application Image Configuration ‣ Enable Flash Encryption on boot.

 Now you can design an update and confirm agent to your application.
 Check the MCUboot design guide and the MCUboot Espressif port documentation for more information on how to apply MCUboot.
-Also check some notes about the NuttX MCUboot port, the MCUboot porting guide and some examples of MCUboot applied in Nuttx applications.
+Also check some notes about the NuttX MCUboot port, the MCUboot porting guide and some examples of MCUboot applied in NuttX applications.

 After you developed an application which implements all desired functions, you need to flash it into the primary image slot of the device (it will automatically be in the confirmed state, you can learn more about image confirmation here).
 To flash to the primary image slot, select Application image primary slot in System Type ‣ Application Image Configuration ‣ Target slot for image flashing and compile it using make -j ESPSEC_KEYDIR=~/signing_keys.